ejwatkins-astro/hyperfineVisualiser/README.md

 the header infomation.

 If wanted, the 2d data will be reprojected to a different celestial frame.
-So if the data is in RA, DEC, it will be reprojected to GLON GLAT
+So if the data is in RA, DEC, it will be reprojected to GLON GLAT.
 Example:

 data_2d_paths= [filepath_with_header, file_is_dict]
 data_2d_labels = ['Mom0', 'a_dict_key']